If you’re a rice lover like me, this easy Hibachi Fried Rice recipe is a must! It’s so quick to make, and the taste is just too good.

 Hibachi Fried Rice Recipe

-Heat butter in a skillet (or griddle if you have one) over medium high heat.
-Add carrots and peas and sauté for 3-4 minutes.
-Add in chopped ginger and garlic and sauté for a minute.
+I heat butter in a skillet (or griddle) over medium-high heat.
+I add carrots and peas and sauté them for 3-4 minutes.
+Then, I add chopped ginger and garlic and sauté for another minute.

-Add in rice along with soy sauce and sesame oil, and stir fry rice with veggies, combining everything well.
+Next, I add the rice along with soy sauce and sesame oil, stirring and combining everything well.

-Make a well in between the rice, pushing it towards the edges of the skillet.
-Scramble egg in the well with a little salt, then mix it with the rice.
+I make a well in the middle of the rice, pushing it towards the edges of the skillet.
+I scramble an egg in the well with a little salt, then mix it with the rice.

 The number one key to good fried rice is starting with cooked cold rice, preferably leftovers form the previous day.
-If you don’t have any on hand, you can cook rice fresh, spread it thinly on a baking sheet, and then refrigerate for 10-15 minutes.
+If I don’t have any on hand, but am really craving fried rice, I cook rice fresh, spread it thinly on a baking sheet, and then refrigerate it for 10-15 minutes.

 Serving Suggestions

-Our favorite combination is serving this fried rice with Hibachi Chicken and Yum Yum Sauce.
+My favorite combination is serving this fried rice with Hibachi Chicken, Hibachi Veggies, and Yum Yum Sauce.

-- Add in more veggies like mushrooms, bell peppers, broccoli, corn or snow peas.
+• Some days I like to add more veggies like mushrooms, bell peppers, broccoli, corn, or snow peas.

-- Make a spicy variation by adding sriracha or any of your favorite hot sauces.
+• I make a spicy variation by adding sriracha or any of my favorite hot sauces.

-Make the best fried rice ever with this easy hibachi style recipe.
+Make the best fried rice ever with my super easy hibachi style recipe.
 That butter just takes it to a whole new level of delicious!

 Hibachi Fried Rice, on our Gypsy Plate… enjoy!